Tesmond-Smith-CS6831/Assignment1/README.md

     * You can customize the ports by running 'python3 middleware.py pub-port sub-port'.
 For example, 'python3 5556 6444'

 5. Spin up the Publishers on other hosts using 'python3 publisher.py ip-of-broker'
-   * Example: 'python3 publisher.py 10.0.0.5 6663'
+   * Example: 'python3 publisher.py 10.0.0.5'
-   * The publisher script takes two commandline arguments:
+   * The publisher script can take four commandline arguments:
       * ip-of-broker: IP address of the broker.
 Defaults to 'localhost'
       * custom port: custom publisher port to use.
 Defaults to '6663'
         * If you choose to use a custom port, ENSURE IT MATCHES THE PUB PORT SET ON THE BROKER!
       * publisher-flag: This input allows either input 1 - allows publishing of any topic vs. input 2 - publishing of singular topic.
 Defaults to 1
       * topic-to-publish: if input 2 is chosen, input for the specific topic to publish on.
 Defaults to 10001
-   * You must use the Broker IP for this to work properly.
+          * Example: "python3 publisher.py localhost 6663 2 45208"

 6. Spin up the Subscriber on other hosts using 'python3 subscriber.py ip-of-broker topic-zip'
    * Example: 'python3 subscriber.py 10.0.0.5 53715 5556'
    * Subscriber script takes three command line args:
-     * broker-ip: IP address of middleware broker.
-Default: 'localhost'
+     * broker-ip: IP address of middleware broker. 'localhost' if running locally.
      * topic-zip: zipcode you are interested in receiving weather info from.
 Default: '10001'
      * custom port: custom subscriber port.
 Default '5556'
         * If you choose to use a custom port, ENSURE IT MATCHES THE SUB PORT SET ON THE BROKER!